Rabbid76/graphics-snippets/documentation/lambertian_diffuse.md

 ![dot A, B](image/dotAB.svg)

-If we take a look at the *cos(x)* function between the angles -90° and 90° then we can see that it has a maximum of 1 at an angle of 0° and It goes down to 0 at the angles of 90° and -90°.
+If we take a look at the *cos(x)* function between the angles -90 degrees and 90 degrees then we can see that it has a maximum of 1 at an angle of 0 degrees and It goes down to 0 at the angles of 90 degrees and -90 degrees.

 ![cos(x) in [-90, 90]](image/cos_-90_90.png)

 This behavior is exactly that what we want for the reflection model.
-When the nromal vetor of the surface and the diretion to the light source are in the same direction (the angle between is 0°) then we want a maximium of reflection.
+When the nromal vetor of the surface and the diretion to the light source are in the same direction (the angle between is 0 degrees) then we want a maximium of reflection.
-In contrast, if the vectors a orthonormalized (the angle in between is 90°) then we want a minimum of reflection and we want a smooth and continuous functional running between the two borders of 0° and 90°.
+In contrast, if the vectors a orthonormalized (the angle in between is 90 degrees) then we want a minimum of reflection and we want a smooth and continuous functional running between the two borders of 0 degrees and 90 degrees.

 ![N dot L](image/NdotL.png)